 Galway remained an important port city throughout the medieval ages but suffered a few fires in the 1400’s that required the city to be largely rebuilt.
 The old stone buildings and foundations that are seen in the city today, are the result of this rebuilding.

 A bit ironically given it’s present status, Galway is noted to remain a very ‘English’ town in customs until Ireland slowly started to breakaway and resist English influence starting in the eighteenth century.

 Intriguingly enough, the town historically is known as ‘The City of Tribes,’ due it being heavily influenced and ruled by fourteen different families.
 The Athy, Blake, Bodkin, Browne, Darcy, Deane, French, Font, Joyce, Kirwan, Lynch, Martin, Morris and Skerret families.

-Even if you’re not much of a party goer or an admirer of the black tonic, Guinness, it is hard not to be drawn in to one of the numerous pubs that line the downtown of Galway, in which no two are the same.
+The Latin Quarter is a truly special part of Galway.
+It extends from the Spanish Arch to O’Brien’s Bridge and up all the way to Middle Street, while hosting some of the most striking examples of the city’s medieval heritage.
+The most well known pubs and restaurants are located in the Latin Quarter and during the evenings, the area becomes electric in energy.
+Even if you’re not much of a party goer or an admirer of the black tonic, Guinness, it is hard not to be drawn in to one of the numerous pubs that line the downtown of Galway and the Latin Quarter, in which no two are the same.